jasonwcc/learntocisco/CCNA Exam Keypoints.md

 config) # ip nat  ... overload

 LLDP
+- Layer 2 protocol
-- not Cisco propietory vs CDP (is Cisco propietory)
+- vendor neutral vs CDP (is Cisco propietory)
+- by default it is disabled
 - can be enabled on global, as well as on interface level
+-

 Network Time Protocol (NTP)
 - configure as server # ntp master 4 (stratum level)